beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 TODO: Should something be specified with respect to `native` methods?

+> Emmanuel: This is a can of worms, there are more than `native` to exclude. `bridge` methods and potentially others might need to be
+> excluded too.
+I'd favor being a more generic on the previous paragraph to go beyond visibility and leave these limitations to the
+> interception technology at bay.

 ### Defining parameter constraints <a id="parameter"></a>

 Parameter constraints are defined by putting constraint annotations to method or constructor parameters.